 CITY OF MIAMI ADA NON- DISCRIMINATION POLICY

 The City of Miami offers services, programs and activities for applicants, employees, residents and visitors.
 City of Miami services, programs and activities are those that are: (a) operated by City of Miami employees; (b) operated by appointed or elected City of Miami officials; (c) operated by an entity hired by the City of Miami; and or (d) funded by the City.
-City services, programs and activities do not include events or activities that are performed on City property by private organizations, businesses or individuals.

 II.
 PROCEDURE FOR REQUESTING MODIFICATIONS TO CITY SERVICES, PROGRAMS OR ACTIVITIES